What is a Market – Definition and Different Types of Markets

 This is the division on the basis of the type of user and the nature of products purchased.

 Products can be defined as either business (industrial) or consumer products depending on the buyer’s intentions.
 The main distinction between the two types of products is their intended use.
 Business products are used to manufacture other goods or services, to facilitate an organization’s operations, or to resell to other customers.
 Consumer products are bought to satisfy an individual’s personal wants.

-Sometimes, some product can be classified as either business or consumer product depending on its intended use.
+Sometimes, some products can be classified as either business or consumer products depending on their intended use.
 Computers are bought by customers for their own use and they are also bought by organizations to facilitate their operations.
 Business and consumer products are marketed differently.
-They are marketed to different target markets and may use different distribution, promotion and pricing strategies
+They are marketed to different target markets and may use a different distribution, promotion, and pricing strategies

 Markets on the Basis of Products in Trade